csanadm/AbsorptionProject/README.md

 # AbsorptionProject
-Calculating sound absorption in air, water and various other materials
+Calculating sound absorption in air, water and various other materials.
+It requires gcc (tested with 5.4), GNU Make (tested with 4.1), ROOT (tested with 6.15), the latter also including the Minuit2 component (for the fitting).

 ## Description
 This project is based on sound absorption formulas.
 For the case of air, it is based on: